You fail to make a plea to violations shown on your ticket

 You do not complete a payment plan or fail to make payments as promised

-Note: The police will not arrest you if you come to court to pay a warrant!
+Note: The police will not arrest you if you come to the Court to address a warrant!

 Add a $50 warrant charge to your fine.

-File a separate criminal charge of Violation of Promise to Appear with a fine of $150 plus court costs.
+File a separate criminal charge of Violation of Promise to Appear or Failure to Appear with a fine of $200 plus court costs.

 Renewal of your driver’s license my also be denied with an additional $30 fee to release hold.